 Brookfield Zoo Lights

-The zoo Holiday Magic event is a great excuse to get yourself out of the house on cooler days in December.
-Come see the zoo all lit up in lights and check out kid’s entertainers preform and have a hot chocolate.
+The zoo’s Holiday Magic event is a great excuse to get yourself out of the house on cooler days in December.
+Come see the zoo all lit up in lights and check out kid’s entertainers perform and have a hot chocolate.
+Head over before it’s dark to visit the animals and then stroll the lanes looking at lights.

-Tip – For the night events, don’t wait until night time to come because the entrance and parking get crazy.
-Head over in the afternoon and see the animals,then stay for the night time entertainment.
+For the night events, don’t wait until night time to come because the entrance and parking get crazy.
+Head over in the afternoon and see the animals, then stay for the night time entertainment.
 Less stress and you’ll enjoy it more.

-I hope these tips will help you have a great family day at the Brookfield Zoo.
+You should now be ready for your visit with Brookfield Zoo hours, parking, maps, membership, and the best exhibits.
+I hope these tips will help you have a great family day out at the Brookfield Zoo.
 Do you have any great tips to add?
 Please leave in the comments so we all can learn.
+I love to hear from my readers.

 If you enjoyed this article, check out my other travel tips.